zhaleff/Awesome-Dotfiles/dotfiles/README.md

 # Awesome Dotfiles — Project Documentation

 This is the official repository for Awesome Dotfiles, a community gallery for Linux desktop configurations.
 If you want to contribute or spot something broken, feel free to reach out or open a PR.
 Help is always welcome.
-Unsolicited criticism of personal decisions is not.

 One thing worth noting upfront: most of the early commit history looks sparse because I had been working on this locally without Git for a while.
 When I finally pushed, a large portion of the codebase was already functional.
 That's the whole story behind it — no mystery, just a different workflow.